pharmbio/plaid-gui/README.md

-Plaid layout GUI web application.
+# PLAID Layout GUI Webb Application.

 The PLAID Webb GUI currently supports the following features:
 * Adding experimental data to a form and submitting it to generate a multiplate layout